python-cmd2/cmd2/docs/features/help.rst

     Other
     ======================================================================================================
-    alias                 Manage aliases
+    alias                 Manage aliases.
-    config                Config command
-    edit                  Run a text editor and optionally open a file with it help                  List available commands or provide detailed help for a specific command history               View, run, edit, save, or clear previously entered commands quit                  Exit this application
+    edit                  Run a text editor and optionally open a file with it. help                  List available commands or provide detailed help for a specific command. history               View, run, edit, save, or clear previously entered commands. ipy                   Run an interactive IPython shell.
+    py                    Run an interactive Python shell.
+    quit                  Exit this application.
-    run_pyscript          Run a Python script file inside the console run_script            Run commands in script file that is encoded as either ASCII or UTF-8 text. set                   Set a settable parameter or show current settings of parameters shell                 Execute a command as if at the OS prompt shortcuts             List available shortcuts
+    run_pyscript          Run Python script within this application's environment. run_script            Run text script.
+    set                   Set a settable parameter or show current settings of parameters shell                 Execute a command as if at the OS prompt. shortcuts             List available shortcuts.
     version               Version command

 When called with the ``-v`` flag for verbose help, the one-line description for